-Alcohol and recreational drugs can alter mood.
-Taking some medicines together with alcohol and recreational drugs, can make changes in mood worse.
+Alcohol and recreational drugs can alter your mood.
+Taking some medicines together with alcohol and recreational drugs can make changes in mood worse.
 Read more about alcohol and mental health.

 How are medicine-related mood changes diagnosed?

-What can I do if I think that my medicines may be affecting my mood?
+What can I do if my medicines might be affecting my mood?